mirryi/wikichan/README.md

 pages.

 ## Contributing
-Uses npm version 6.4.1; run `npm install` and then `npm run build` in root.
+Uses yarn version 1.15.2; run `yarn install` and then `yarn run build` in root.
 The built extensions will be located in the `ext` directory.

 ### Dependencies